compensation for products you purchase. Read our full Affiliate Disclosure here.

 Social Media management - Social Side Hustle will teach you how to work from home part or full time as a social media manager.
 Basically, yup, you CAN get paid to look through Pinterest 😉

 Virtual Assistant - This 21-page workbook contains five lessons that will give you a step-by-step jumpstart towards starting a new virtual assistance business from scratch.
 Try out the first lesson for free using this link.

 Other options include:

-So what are YOU gonna do when you “retire” as a homeschool mom?
+So what ARE you gonna do when you retire from homeschooling?

 If you haven't a clue - you're not alone!
 But rest assured you can maintain a life of significance after your homeschooling mission is complete.
 You still have so much to contribute, momma!